How to Develop a Personal Finance App? Everything a Startup Founder Needs to Know

 Challenges to Overcome When Developing a FinTech Software

 Just like with every other software development process, you’re bound to face both minor and major challenges.
 Among the noteworthy challenges are:

 Since your platform deals with financial data, it’s a no-brainer that hackers will try to get their hands on data for nefarious reasons.

 To prevent this, you should take every step possible to provide a very secure financial ecosystem for your target audience as well as comply with FinTech rules.

-Some ways to secure your software are through SSL protocol, two-factor authentication, cryptographic algorithms, etc. Refusal to do this might lead to litigations and poor customer retention.
+Some ways to secure your software are through SSL protocol, two-factor authentication, cryptographic algorithms, etc. Refusal to do this might lead to litigation and poor customer retention.